 - Samsung Adaptive Fast Charge — 98 minutes

 - Standard 5V USB — 135 minutes

-Compared to the regular USB Power Delivery and older Quick Charge standards, the newer PPS chargers offer a notable improvement to charging time, in the region of 20 to 30 minutes depending on the power.
-So either would be a decent upgrade if you were planning to use an existing charger.
+Compared to the regular USB Power Delivery and older Quick Charge standards, the newer PPS chargers offer a notable improvement to charging time, in the region of 20 to 30 minutes, depending on the power.
+So either would be a decent upgrade from an older charger.
 Likewise, either 25W or 45W PPS charging is a vast improvement on the old Samsung Adaptive Fast Charge standard and even more so compared to the fallback USB 5V charging supported by all plugs, laptops, etc. The bottom line?
 A USB PD PPS charger is the way to go.

 A USB PD PPS charger is the fastest way to charge a Galaxy S22.

 However, looking at the results from the 25W and 45W US PD PPS chargers, there isn’t a massive difference between them.
 In fact, we also clocked 2021’s Galaxy S21 Ultra to full in as fast as 66 minutes, so the results all seem to be in the same ballpark.
 There isn’t much point in upgrading to the more powerful model if you’re only gaining six minutes when charging with the 45W plug versus the 25W one.